lucasaurin/Stats_Course/Code/cheatsheet.md

 - `glm`.
 Overall function for fitting *generalized linear models* (GLM) to data.
 An additional argument allows the user to specify the particular model desired, within the GLM collection.
 With the argument `family="binomial"`, it returns a *logistic regression model*, which can be used for classification purposes.

 - `predict`.
 In general, this function can be applied to a variety of predictive models, giving *predicted values*.
 In the simplest version, it uses two arguments: (a) `object`, to specify the name of the model, and (b) `newdata`, to specify the name of the data frame used for the predictions, which can be the same data frame on which the model was obtained, or a fresh one.
 In some applications, an additional argument is needeed, to specify the type of prediction desired.
-For instance, in a logistic regression model, the argument `type="response"` is used to obtain *predictive scores* in the 0--1 range.
+For instance, in a logistic regression model, the argument `type='response'` is used to obtain *predictive scores* in the 0--1 range.

 #### Functions